-- 6. For purposes of this provision, Legal Services Assistant and Senior Legal Services Assistant and Staff Attorney and Senior Staff Attorney shall each be considered one classification. - 7.
+- to the layoff plan and shall not reject any plan which is otherwise reasonable and fair solely on grounds that any other plan would be more reasonable and fairer. - (h) If the Arbitrator finds that the Employer's layoff plan is not reasonable and fair under all of the circumstances, the sole remedy available shall be to remand the plan to the Employer who shall rescind the plan and restore the Union members, with back pay offset by any severance payments made, to the pre-layoff status quo.
+The Employer may devise a new plan, which thereafter shall be subject to the procedures set forth in Section 7.6(A)(6). - 7.
+For purposes of Section 7.6, employees within the same salary scale shall be considered to be in the same classification. - 8.
 If an Executive Secretary is scheduled to be laid off they have the option of "bumping" the Staff Secretary in the project with the least seniority, if the Staff Secretary has less seniority than the Executive Secretary.
-An Executive Secretary exercising this right to bump shall be placed at the same step of the Staff Secretary salary schedule as their step on the Executive Secretary schedule. - 8.
-After the Employer schedules a layoff, whether or not the specific employee has yet been named, an employee in the classification may elect to volunteer to be laid off and such election shall be honored, and retain their eligibility for severance pay.

-- 9. The Employer need not lay off "Reggies" when making layoffs so long as 80% or more of the funding for the "Reggie" is secured from the Reggie program or other outside sources. - 10.
+An Executive Secretary exercising this right to bump shall be placed at the same step of the Staff Secretary salary schedule as their step on the Executive Secretary schedule. - 9.
+After the Employer schedules a layoff, whether or not the specific employee has yet been named, an employee in the classification may elect to volunteer to be laid off and such election shall be honored, and retain their eligibility for severance pay. - 10.
+The Employer need not lay off "Reggies" when making layoffs so long as 80% or more of the funding for the "Reggie" is secured from the Reggie program or other outside sources. - 11.
 Classification seniority shall be defined as an employee's entire period or periods of active employment in the classification within any Project.
 Classification seniority shall include Reggie and/or VISTA time with the Employer in the same classification.
-An employee designated to be laid off who was promoted from another classification shall be given seniority credit for all of their time in such prior classification, except that in such cases where the promotion occurred within three (3) months before or after notice of layoffs is given, the employee shall be given seniority credit for 50% of their time in such prior classification, for purposes of the layoff provision. - 11.
-Employees retained after a layoff may be assigned to a different office within the project because of workload and/or staffing considerations. - 12.
-If requested by the laid-off worker, their severance payment shall be delayed thirty-one (31) days after separation, if reasonably practicable.
+An employee designated to be laid off who was promoted from another classification shall be given seniority credit for all of their time in such prior classification, except that in such cases where the promotion occurred within three (3) months before or after notice of layoffs is given, the employee shall be given seniority credit for 50% of their time in such prior classification, for purposes of the layoff provision. - 12.
+Employees retained after a layoff may be assigned to a different office within the project because of workload and/or staffing considerations.

+13. If requested by the laid-off worker, their severance payment shall be delayed thirty-one (31) days after separation, if reasonably practicable.